 About Kim A. Munson

-Prior to her art history career, Kim was the creative director for several tech companies during the first dotcom wave, production coordinator for rock tour merchandiser Winterland Productions, the owner of a very small record label, chapter president of the SF chapter of the Recording Academy (Grammys), assistant to a high society floral designer, and a scenic artist for film, TV & theatre in Los Angeles.
+Prior to her art history career, Kim was the creative director for several tech companies during the first dotcom wave, production coordinator for rock tour merchandiser Winterland Productions, the owner of a very small record label, chapter president of the San Francisco chapter of the Recording Academy (Grammys), assistant to a high society floral designer, and a scenic artist for film, TV & theatre in Los Angeles.

 Kim's "Past Lives"